Should I choose consumer proposal or bankruptcy?

 How Long Does Bankruptcy and a Consumer Proposal Last?

 Bankruptcies tend to have a more negative impact on your credit report than a consumer proposal.
 However, you can complete bankruptcy in less time.
-If you’re filing for bankruptcy the first time it may go faster.
-You may be able to complete the process in less than nine months.
-However, if you need to make payments for surplus income, your bankruptcy can stretch out to 21 months.
-This makes your bankruptcy cost more.
+A first bankruptcy can be completed in as little as nine months.
+However, if there’s a need to make a lot of surplus income payments, bankruptcy can stretch out to 21 months.

 How Does Personal Bankruptcy and a Consumer Proposal Impact Your Credit Score?